KDAB/knut/docs/getting-started/cli.md

 ### Qt Creator

-To add knut to Qt Creator, go to the menu `Tools`>`External`>`Configure...`, create a new tool, and fill the different fileds for a new tool.
+To add knut to Qt Creator, go to the menu `Tools`>`External`>`Configure...`, create a new tool, and fill the different fields for a new tool.

 ![Tool settings in Qt Creator](cli-qtcreator.png)